ItalyPaleAle/unlocker/README.md

   Address/interface for the metrics server to bind to.
   Environmental variable name: `UNLOCKER_METRICSBIND`
 - **`tokenSigningKey`** (optional, will be randomly generated at startup if empty):
   String used as key to sign state tokens.
-If left empty (recommended), it will be randomly generated every time the app starts
+If left empty, it will be randomly generated every time the app starts (not recommended if you are scaling Unlocker horizontally or if you want user sessions to persist after the application is restarted).
   Environmental variable name: `UNLOCKER_TOKENSIGNINGKEY`
 - **`cookieEncryptionKey`** (optional, will be randomly generated at startup if empty):
   String used as key to encrypt cookies.
-If left empty (recommended), it will be randomly generated every time the app starts
+If left empty, it will be randomly generated every time the app starts (not recommended if you are scaling Unlocker horizontally or if you want user sessions to persist after the application is restarted).
   Environmental variable name: `UNLOCKER_COOKIEENCRYPTIONKEY`
+- **`trustedRequestIdHeader`** (optional):
+  String with the name of a header to trust as ID of each request.
+The ID is included in logs and in responses as `X-Request-ID` header.
+  Common values can include:

+  - `X-Request-ID`: a [de-facto standard](https://http.dev/x-request-id ) that's vendor agnostic
+  - `CF-Ray`: when the application is served by a [Cloudflare CDN](https://developers.cloudflare.com/fundamentals/get-started/reference/cloudflare-ray-id/)

+  If this option is empty, or if it contains the name of a header that is not found in an incoming request, a random UUID is generated as request ID.
+  Environmental variable name: `UNLOCKER_TRUSTEDREQUESTIDHEADER`

 > To generate a self-signed TLS certificate, you can use:
 >